railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	it may be both a customer and supplier at the same time.

 	But there are also Customer and Supplier checkboxes on the partner form, which are different.
-	These checkboxes are designed to enable Open ERP to quickly select what should appear on some of the system drop-down selection boxes.
+	These checkboxes are designed to enable OpenERP to quickly select what should appear on some of the system drop-down selection boxes.
 They, too, need to be set correctly.

 Partner Categories